YogeshKisslay/xeno-shopify-assignment/README.md

 #### 6. Running the Application
 To run the full application with real-time webhooks, you need to run **four separate processes** in four separate terminals.

+**Important Note on Scripts:** The main branch of this repository contains start:prod and start:worker scripts in server/package.json that include a sleep 15 command.
+This is a workaround for deployment stability on Railway and will cause errors if run locally.
+For local development, please ensure your scripts do not include the sleep or npx prisma migrate deploy commands
+##### The correct local scripts should be:
+     "scripts": {
+       "start": "nodemon -r dotenv/config server.js",
+       "start:prod": "node server.js",
+       "start:worker": "node src/worker.js",
+       "test": "echo \"Error no test specified\" && exit 1" },

 - **Terminal 1 (Backend API):** `cd server` -> `npm start`
 - **Terminal 2 (Worker):** `cd server` -> `npm run start:worker`
 - **Terminal 3 (Frontend):** `cd client` -> `npm run dev`